Liverpool Premier League Title Hopes Suffer Blow, Sheffield Utd Relegated - UrduPoint

 Pep Guardiola's City, who play relegation-threatened Nottingham Forest on Sunday, are hot favourites to secure an unprecedented fourth straight English top-flight title.

-Newcastle's 5-1 win against bottom club Sheffield United strengthened their push for European football next season but sent Chris Wilder's team down to the Championship after just one season in the top flight.
+Newcastle's 5-1 win against basement club Sheffield United strengthened their push for European football next season but sent Chris Wilder's team down to the Championship after just one season in the top flight.

-Anel Ahmedhodzic gave the visitors an early lead at St James' Park but two goals from Alexander Isak either side of a Bruno Guimaraes header turned it around.
+Anel Ahmedhodzic gave the visitors an early lead at St James' Park but Alexander Isak scored twice as the home side roared back.

-An own goal by Ben Osborn deepened the woe for Sheffield United and Callum Wilson smashed in a fifth.
+"We have not been good enough," Wilder told the BBC.
+"The league has been too powerful for us right the way through the season."

-Brazilian winger Antony scored his first Premier league goal of the season but Zeki Amdouni levelled from the spot in the 87th minute to leave the home side ruing missed chances.
+Brazilian winger Antony scored his first Premier League goal of the season but Zeki Amdouni levelled from the spot in the 87th minute.

+United have now won just one of their past six league matches as they limp towards the end of the season.

-Burnley are two points below Forest, who are just outside the relegation zone, and one point behind Luton.
+Burnley are two points behind Forest, who are just outside the relegation zone, and one point behind Luton.

 Hwang Hee-chan and Toti Gomes scored as Wolves deepened Luton's woes with a 2-1 win and Fulham drew 1-1 with Crystal Palace.